My MVP Valentine

 My MVP Valentine (MVP情人) is a 2002 Taiwanese romantic sports teen drama based loosely on two Japanese manga series: Slam Dunk and MVP wa Yuzurenai!
 (MVPは譲れない!；Can't Give up MVP!).
 Starring Chinese Taipei basketball star Johnny Yen Hsing-su (who led the 2003 FIBA Asia Championship in assists), it enjoyed huge success throughout Greater China and Southeast Asia.
-As a result, it is noted for marking the acting debuts of Yen, Angela Chang, Joe Chen Chiao-En and 5566 (all five members had roles in the series), skyrocketing them to fame.
+As a result, it is noted for marking the acting debuts of Yen, Angela Zhang, Joe Chen Chiao-En and 5566 (all five members had roles in the series), skyrocketing them to fame.
 This series is also the only project to star Gao Tien-chi, who was also a former basketball player like Johnny Yen, in his acting career.

 Premise

 Riding his motorcycle to the National High School Basketball Championship game, Duan Chenfeng accidentally hits and paralyzes Angel, the sister of his main rival Iceman.
 After Iceman leaves the game for the hospital, Duan Chenfeng wins the championship and the MVP Award but is overtaken by guilt.
 He quietly quits school and basketball to take care of Angel, leaving his loving girlfriend Xiao Xi heartbroken.
 Soon the calculating Angel develops feelings for Duan Chenfeng, as the charming Prince vows to win Xiao Xi's heart.
 Meanwhile, Xiao Xi organizes a basketball team for her school and is determined to transform it from a perennial laughingstock to a respectable power.